changlin-cn/idbc/README.md

 # idbc

-An Class of IndexedDB wrapper
+A Class of IndexedDB wrapper

 # Basic Usage